awsteiner/o2scl/doc/o2scl/sphinx/usage.rst

 .. note::
-   The alternate error handler is particularly useful to avoid throwing exceptions across DLL boundaries, when O₂scl is loaded as a DLL in python.
+   The alternate error handler is particularly useful to avoid throwing exceptions across DLL boundaries, e.g. when O₂scl is loaded as a DLL in python.

 ..